TheoEfthymiadis/Comic-Book-Database/Step1-PostgreSQL/README.txt

 The following steps can be used to reproduce the workflow:
 1) Clone the repository to a local folder
 2) Install PostgreSQL
+3) Connect to PostgreSQL and create a new, empty database (we will refer to it as [Your Database name])
-3) Feed the schema.sql file to PostgreSQL to create a new relational schema
+4) Feed the schema.sql file to PostgreSQL to create a new relational schema
+- Open the CMD
+- SET PGCLIENTENCODING=utf-8
+- chcp 65001
+- psql -U postgres –f "local_folder_path\schema.sql" [Your Database name]

-4) Download the data sets with authors, books and book revies from the following links:
+5) Download the data sets with authors, books and book revies from the following links:

 goodreads_books_comics_graphic.json.gz:
 https://drive.google.com/uc?id=1ICk5x0HXvXDp5Zt54CKPh5qz1HyUIn9m